nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Viewing help for TutAssistor

-   1. Enter help and press enter
+   1. Enter help and press enter.<br>
       Expected: A help message is displayed in a separate help window.
 It also contains a **Open User Guide** button which opens up the TutAssistor user guide.

+   1. After opening the help window, click on the **Open User Guide** button.<br>
+      Expected: The TutAssistor user guide opens in your browser.

 ### Saving data